-Connect your GCP accounts to Azure Security Center
+Connect your GCP accounts to Microsoft Defender for Cloud

 With cloud workloads commonly spanning multiple cloud platforms, cloud security services must do the same.